SAILING FROM SPLIT TO KORNATI ISLANDS

 Choosing the Kornati islands for your sailing holidays in Croatia itinerary you will surely not regret.
 This stunning archipelago may consist of bare islands, but its bare beauty is what makes it so special.
 The archipelago is rich in sharp cliffs, crystal waters, caves, and tunnels…; and for sailors, it represents a true paradise.

 DRVENIK VELI AND DRVENIK MALI

 Drvenik Veli (“veli” meaning “great”) is not actually a big island, but it is called “Veli” because it is the bigger one out of the two “Drvenik” islands.
 It is located near the town of Trogir, and it is rather peaceful, with only about 160 inhabitants.
-The island prides itself with its indented coastline and many beautiful pebble and sandy beaches.
+The island prides itself on its indented coastline and many beautiful pebbles and sandy beaches.

 The southern side of the island is graced with the gorgeous Solinska bay, while on the eastern side is located the place well known under the name “Blue Lagoon”, but actually called “Krknjaši”.
 It is the place where the color of the sea hypnotizes.
 There is also a quality restaurant where you can try some of the best seafood dishes.

 Drvenik Mali (“mali” meaning “small”) is, what we can already conclude from the name, a small island, also located close to the town of Trogir, near Drvenik Veli.
 The island is very peaceful, with only about 50 inhabitants, no traffic or buildings/attractions that can occupy its visitors.
 The only attractions are the charm of the island itself, its untouched nature, and the unutterable beauty of the sea that surrounds it.
 On Drvenik Mali, you can find white, sandy beaches with glistering, transparent sea, and even only for that, it is worth visiting!